 9. Cinnamon Roll Cold Brew

 Another great option for a cold, fall-time beverage is the cinnamon roll cold brew.
-It combines the decadent flavor of cinnamon rolls with the richness of cold brew coffee, and it's a perfect choice if you need a serious caffeine boost.
+This cinnamon roll coffee combines the decadent flavor of cinnamon rolls with the richness of cold brew coffee, and it's a perfect choice if you need a serious caffeine boost.

-This is another Starbucks secret menu item, so you must know how to order it.
-Ask the barista for a venti cold brew with 4 pumps of white mocha, and then request sweet cream with 2 pumps of cinnamon dolce in the foam.
-For even more flavor, ask for a sprinkle of cinnamon dolce topping.
+This is another Starbucks secret menu item, so you must know how to order it from the barista.
+Just remember you can customise it even further, and for more flavor ask for a sprinkle of cinnamon dolce topping.

 10. Pumpkin Spice Frappuccino

 The pumpkin spice frappuccino is very similar in flavor to a pumpkin spice latte, only it's a cold beverage that's less about coffee and more about refreshing sweetness.
-While it's not available year-round, you'll find the pumpkin spice frapp at Starbucks on the menu when it’s in season.
+While it's not available all year, you'll find the pumpkin spice frapp at Starbucks on the menu all winter long.

 11. Pumpkin Chai Latte

-The chai latte is notorious for its aromatic blend of herbs and spices, and when you add pumpkin into the mix, it’s the perfect drink for autumn.
-Best of all, this is an easy one to make at home, especially if you own a milk frother/steamer.
+The chai latte is notorious for its aromatic blend of herbs and spices.
+Most people love the delicate spices and when you add pumpkin into the mix, it’s the perfect drink for when trees are changing colors.
+The best part is that this is an easy latte recipe to make at home, especially if you own a milk frother/steamer.

 12. Spiced Apple Cider

-Spiced apple cider is arguably one of the most popular fall drinks of all time.
+Spiced apple cider is just something you enjoy a lot more in autumn and it's one of the most popular fall drinks.
 A big reason for this is that it’s easy to make at home, and readily available at grocery stores everywhere.
 In other words, you’ll have no trouble finding a gallon of apple cider at your nearest Whole Foods, Walmart, Target, or local farmer’s market as soon as the autumn season hits.

 Buying premade spiced apple cider is the easiest way to enjoy this drink, but another option is to make it from scratch.
 There are tons of recipes for homemade cider, like this one, so just find one that works for you and start enjoying the aromas and flavors of a classic fall drink.